Method "Overload" Example: A Debugging Aid

 End Function

-MsgBox "XMLLineNumber" + S(XMLLineNumber)
+MsgBox "XMLLineNumber" + S(XMLLineNumber)or even

 MsgBox "XMLLine" + S(XMLLine)